What is a Baker’s cyst, and how do we treat it?

 If you experience the symptoms above, you must seek medical guidance from a physiotherapist or a doctor.
 There are other possible causes of pain and swelling in this area which may require medical attention.

-For example, the clinician, when they examine you, will want to rule out possible other diagnoses.
+For example, your clinician, when they examine you, will want to rule out possible other diagnoses.
 These can include deep vein thrombosis or any nerve or blood vessel disorders at the back of the knee.

 How long does it take a Baker’s cyst to heal?